 VI.
 SUPPLEMENTAL RESOURCES

 NOTE: Debates continue in the rangeland practitioner and research communities regarding the validity and efficacy of some components of some grazing planning methods discussed in the supplemental resources provided here.
 Different practitioners may experience different results due to a variety of factors.
 Certified Rangeland Managers may be of particular assistance in developing a reasonable, feasible, and scientifically-sound grazing plan based on results-oriented goals.
 Managers should plan to monitor outcomes to assess if expectations for planned management activities are likely producing the desired results and adapt when and where possible to mitigate potentially negative outcomes at the earliest signs of outcomes not being realized.
-See Chapter V. CERTIFIED RANGELAND MANAGERS for a discussion of the merits of employing a CRM for rangeland management activities.
+See previous Chapter V. CERTIFIED RANGELAND MANAGERS for a discussion of the merits of employing a CRM for rangeland management activities.

 Grazing Agreements